Fruit Haven 9

 The elevation on Fruit Haven 9 is just a bit too high for durio zibethinus / other lowland durians, and marang, for example.
 People who want to grow these fruits may wish to check out Fruit Haven 4 at 760-850m elevation.

-Sometime in December we will be announcing the first lots for sale on Fruit Haven 9.
-Stay tuned to this page.
+We are officially announcing the first lots for sale on Fruit Haven 9!

 Property Development Budget

-Lots 37, 38, 39, 40, and 41 of Fruit Haven will be the first block of lots for sale, at a steep discount to encourage initial development.
+Lots 35, 36, 37, 38, 39, 40, and 41 of Fruit Haven are the first block of lots for sale, at a steep discount to encourage initial development.
 Stay tuned to this page for details.

-Cost: TO BE ANNOUNCED, plus closing costs.
+Cost: $3400 per lot, plus closing costs.
 This lot is being sold jointly by the FH9 seed investors.
+The closing costs will be $800 for a single lot (discount if multiple lots purchased simultaneously.)

 Lots 37-41 are located adjacent to the planned FH9 community area (not developed yet.)